Skip to Content

 NOTE: A reliable WiFi connection is required for the RV Whisper pet monitor system to work.
 You’ll need to provide that network and ensure it has a reliable internet connection for the system to work as intended.

-SensorPush HT1 Wireless Thermometer/Hygrometer for iPhone/Android
+SensorPush HT.w Wireless Thermometer/Hygrometer for iPhone/Android

-The SensorPush HT1 Wireless Thermometer/Hydrometer isn’t specifically an RV pet monitor but is meant to monitor conditions in any of a number of situations – from an RV, to a baby’s nursery, to a guitar case, to a refrigerator, to a greenhouse – you name it.
+The SensorPush HT.w Wireless Thermometer/Hydrometer isn’t specifically an RV pet monitor but is meant to monitor conditions in any of a number of situations – from an RV, to a baby’s nursery, to a guitar case, to a refrigerator, to a greenhouse – you name it.
+The WiFi gateway uses Bluetooth sensors to monitor conditions.

-You purchase the number of sensors you want according to what you want to monitor, as well as a WiFi gateway to transmit data and alerts to your Apple or Android cell phone.
-(You can use the sensors alone and download data for 20 days, but in order to remotely monitor conditions in real-time to keep a pet safe, you must also purchase a WiFi gateway/hub.)
+You purchase the number of sensors you want according to what you want to monitor, as well as a WiFi gateway to transmit data and alerts to your Apple or Android cell phone (you can use the sensors alone and download data for 20 days, but in order to remotely monitor conditions in real-time to keep a pet safe, you must also purchase a WiFi gateway/hub).
+WiFi is required to use the SensorPush G1 Wireless Gateway to monitor the conditions in your RV and access the data and alerts when you’re away from the rig.

 Temp Stick Wireless Remote WiFi Temperature & Humidity Sensor

+The Temp Stick wireless remote sensor system monitors temperature and humidity 24/7 and is capable of sending alerts to your Apple or Android phone via Temp Stick’s apps.
 The system requires a connection to a WiFi network and sends text messages and email alerts about important changes in temperature or humidity.
 It will also alert you if the WiFi connection is lost or when batteries are low.
 You can view and manage the system from any smartphone, tablet or PC.

 The Temp Stick is battery operated (two AA batteries), and no gateway device or subscription to any service is necessary.

-Temp Stick Remote WiFi Temperature & Humidity Sensor.
+Temp Stick Remote WiFi Temperature & Humidity Sensor, Data Logger.
 No Subscription.
 24/7 Monitor, Unlimited Text, App & Email Alerts.
-Free Apps, Made in America.
+Made in America.
 Use with Alexa, IFTTT.
-Monitor Anywhere, Anytime.
+Monitor Anywhere, Anytime

 • INSTANT, REAL-TIME ALERTS: Constantly monitors conditions every second.
 Be cautious of competitors promising unlimited EMAILS yet restricting TEXT...